Choosing the right infant car seat

 Bleeding and discharge after giving birth

-After giving birth, it’s normal for the mother to bleed, up to eight weeks.
+After giving birth, it’s normal for the mother to bleed, for up to eight weeks.
 Most of the bleeding is from where the placenta comes away from the wall of the uterus.
 This happens to all women, whether the birth was vaginal or by caesarean section.